Star Trek Prodigy (PRO) Season 1

 Prodigy is back after a very long mid-season break that effectively turns "Asylum" into the premiere of a new season.
 After the eventful and revealing two-parter "A Moral Star", we might have expected a rather calm episode to wrap up what has happened and to slowly consolidate the new situation.
 But "Asylum" is quite the opposite.
 Not only does it start with the action sequence of the "whale hunt", it then continues with nothing less than the crew's first official contact with Starfleet, which goes awry and becomes yet another over-the-top life-threatening situation, like there is one in almost every Prodigy episode so far.
 I'm not writing this in a disparaging sense but it is a quality that sets Prodigy apart from classic live-action Trek as well as from the other animated series, Lower Decks.

 I like how the opening scene with the "whale" has many vibes of "Star Trek: The Voyage Home", and how it illustrates the crew's efforts to act in the spirit of Starfleet.
 When they actually encounter Starfleet in the form of a lonely lieutenant junior grade on a remote outpost, it could have been underwhelming.
 But for our heroes it is a moment of excitement, much like coming home after a long journey.
 For a while, "Asylum" feels like a new pilot episode that sets off the adventures of our young crew in Starfleet.
 But there is the threat of the Protostar being a weapon.
 My remark that almost every Prodigy story conjures up some sort of disaster wasn't meant as criticism of the very episode.
-In fact, I think that "Asylum" strikes a good balance between the joyful and the horrid aspects.
+In fact, I think that "Asylum" still strikes a good balance between the joyful and the horrid aspects.

 I am delighted that the "real" Janeway and Chakotay appear in this episode.
 I am confident that she will eventually find him and that he will be all right.
 But probably not after the Diviner has stirred up more trouble.
 The storyline of Prodigy remains captivating and unusually mature.